What is the DISC “Influencer” Behavioral Personality Style?

 Because they have so many ideas and enjoy discussing them, it may take some planning to turn their verbal ideas into action.

-It helps them have someone write details down for them or check back occasionally to ensure action items are being done to expectation and on point.
+It helps them have someone write details down for them or check back occasionally to ensure action items are being completed according to expectations and on point.

-Rejection is their biggest fear since others’ acceptance and approval is their primary desire.
+Rejection is their biggest fear since others’ acceptance and approval are their primary desire.

 Team Value